Evaluating Learning Congestion control Schemes for LEO Constellations: Methodology

 \section{Methodology}

 In \cite{lucapaper_systematic_rlcc}, the authors discuss trade-offs in experimentally evaluating CC using in-the-wild experiments, simulations, and emulations.
-Following their argumentation on balancing fidelity with flexibility and controllability of experiments, in this study, we adopted an emulation-driven approach using LeoEM and Mininet.
-Our emulation-based setup strikes a balance between reproducibility, fidelity, and flexibility, leveraging the Linux TCP/IP stack, which supports our selected traditional and learning-based CC schemes.
+Following their argument on balancing fidelity with flexibility and controllability of experiments, in this study, we adopted an emulation-driven approach using LeoEM and Mininet.
+Our setup leverages the Linux TCP/IP stack, which supports our selected traditional and RL-based CC schemes.
 Conducting in‑the‑wild experiments on LEO satellite networks is not practical and would hinder observability, control over network conditions, and reproducibility of results.
 Furthermore, existing LEO satellite network simulation frameworks \cite{hypatia}\cite{valentine_developing_2021} do not model handovers (as in \cite{satcp}) and the associated loss of connectivity and packet loss; they only model ground stations that perform lossless handovers without disrupting connectivity.